 The season brochures for our past five seasons are available at the following links: 2017-2018, 2016-2017, 2015-2016, 2014-2015, 2013-2014, and 2012-2013.
 A full list of our repertoire in reverse chronological order is available here.

 As a community orchestra on a tight budget, the Palo Alto Philharmonic can offer only limited compensation for this part-time position.
 While the Philharmonic is well-managed and boasts a strong and vibrant set of volunteers, the Music Director is the only paid position in our organization.

-In addition to leading weekly rehearsals, the Music Director is expected to participate in Board and committee meetings and to represent the Philharmonic to the local community.
+In addition to leading weekly rehearsals (on Monday evenings in Palo Alto), the Music Director is expected to participate in Board and committee meetings and to represent the Philharmonic to the local community.
 Based on this, a successful candidate ideally should already make their living performing or teaching music somewhere within reasonable travel distance from Palo Alto, or is currently planning to move to the Bay Area in the near future.